 Willie Mullins finally won the Gold Cup in 2019 with Al Boum Photo, completing the set for the trainer that has saddled more Cheltenham Festival winners than anyone else.
 Prior to this he had come second in the blue riband race no less than 6 times.

 He backed this up by winning again in 2020 with Al Boum Photo and Paul Townsend for consecutive victories, the first time a horse won back-to-back Gold Cup’s since the Best Made treble in 2002, 2003 and 2004.
-Mullins will be hoping he can match that in 2020.
+Mullins was hoping to match that in 2021 but the race was won by a Henry de Bromhead trained horse – although as consolation Mullins won the top trainer title again.

 Cheltenham Gold Cup History